jennifer-manriquez/Final-contacts-app/README.md

 # Contacts App

 This project is a directory for contact numbers.
-The techonolgies used for this project are: Flask (SQLAlchemy, wtforms, and other libraries), it uses Bootstrap for CSS and HTML in the Front, and SQLite for the Back
+The techonolgies used for this project are: Flask (SQLAlchemy, wtforms), it uses Bootstrap for CSS and HTML in the Front, and SQLite for the Back

 The requirements this application meets are: